Chapter 1: Birth and Rebirth

 “I cannot love you like I loved your mother, Stella.
-You’re two completely different women, and even though I might be attracted to you, I can’t.”
+You’re two completely different women, and… I can’t.”

-I felt tears springing to my eyes, even though I tried to hold them back.
+I felt tears springing to my eyes.
 “Why not?”
 I blubbered.
 “I can make you love me.
 I can try!”

 “No. I’m an old man now.
 I couldn’t make you happy.”